azjamsg/Crisp-Project/README.md

 <h2>Crisp Project - Connecting Frontend with Backend</h2>
 This is a expense tracker project that connects frontend with backend and an existing database using API Postman <br>
-The database used is locked and under property of NUS FinTech Lab <br>
+The database used is locked and under property of NUS FinTech Lab, MYSQL might not run for those without an access <br>
 This project was run on visual studio code <br>
 <br>There are mainly 3 folders: backend, database and frontend